agspoon/PiKVM-PWM-Fan/README.md

    Cold  ![OLED_cold](images/OLED_cold_thumb.png)    Hot      ![OLED_hot](images/OLED_hot_thumb.png)

-These changes are in a github **kvmd** fork here - [OLED Mod](https://github.com/agspoon/kvmd/tree/oled_fan_pwm/kvmd/apps/oled), but beware I'm not necessarily keeping this code up to date with the upstream changes.
+These changes are in my github **kvmd** fork here - [OLED Mod](https://github.com/agspoon/kvmd/tree/oled_fan_pwm/kvmd/apps/oled), but beware I'm not necessarily keeping this code up to date with the upstream changes.
 Though I will see if the maintainers would take some form of this change.

 ### Debugging

 First steps are to make sure that the PWM controller is working correctly.
-If you connect the PWM *signal* wire that would normally go to GPIO 12 to **GND** (or leave floating) the fan should stop.
-If connected to **3.3v** (*pin 1*) it should spin at full speed.
+If you connect the EZFan GPIO *signal* wire, that would normally go to GPIO 12, to **GND** (or leave floating) the fan should stop.
+If connected to **3.3v** (e.g. RPi *pin 1*) it should spin at full speed.

-If that's working, then you can try manually controlling the PWM signal.
-Connect the controller to GPIO 12, and stop the kvmd-fan service (systemctl stop kvmd-fan).
-Then use the sysfs interface to change the signal as follows, [pwm.txt](https://www.kernel.org/doc/Documentation/pwm.txt)
+If that's working, then you can try manually controlling the PWM signal through the Linux PWM sysfs interface.
+Connect the EZFan controller to GPIO 12, and stop the kvmd-fan service ("*systemctl stop kvmd-fan*").
+Then use the sysfs interface to modify the PWM signal as follows, [pwm.txt](https://www.kernel.org/doc/Documentation/pwm.txt)

     [root@pikvm ~]# cd /sys/class/pwm/pwmchip0